OlivierBarbier/Zuora-Soap-Api/doc.md

 ## Let's get started

 ### Zuora's default toolkit and library
-If you have never worked with Zuora, a potential starting point could be to look at the [zuora php quickstart toolkit](https://github.com/zuora/php-quickstart).
+If you have never worked with Zuora, a potential starting point could be to have a look at the [zuora php quickstart toolkit](https://github.com/zuora/php-quickstart).
 Unfortunately, the library provided by the toolkit has 4 main disavantages :

 * You can't install the library through composer,